Steve Pedersen

 Steve Pederson is an American guitarist from Omaha, Nebraska.

 He left Cursive in 1998 to attend law school at Duke University in North Carolina, after graduating from Creighton University with a degree in political science.
 At Duke, he started the band The White Octave, which released two albums and appeared on a few samplers.
 When Pedersen graduated, he returned to Omaha, Nebraska, started Criteria, and began working at Kutak Rock LLP.

 With the help of some friends, he wrote ten songs in a friend's basement, where he also lived for a short while.
 Their debut album, En Garde was released on Initial Records.
 En Garde became a very underrated album, probably due to lack of promotion.
 Pedersen soon found a job and became a lawyer.
 Even with a new job, he still found time to play a few shows here and there.

 After Initial Records disbanded, Criteria needed to find a new record label.
 Hometown friends Saddle Creek Records took them in and re-released En Garde in 2005, as well as a new album, When We Break.
-Since then, Pedersen quit his day job to focus full-time on his music.
+Since then, Pedersen has lived out his life with his wife and kids doing music on the side as a hobby.